 In 1998, with his wife Hilde, he created the Schwab Foundation for Social Entrepreneurship, which seeks to identify, recognize and disseminate initiatives in social entrepreneurship that have significantly improved people’s lives and have the potential to be replicated on a global scale.
 The Foundation supports a network of over 350 social entrepreneurs around the world.

-In 2004, with the financial contribution received as part of the Dan David Prize, he established a new foundation: the Forum of Young Global Leaders (targeted at leaders under 40).
-Seven years later, in 2011, he created the Global Shapers Community (targeted at potential leaders between the ages of 20 and 30).
+In 2004, with the financial contribution received as part of the Dan David Prize, he established a new foundation: the Forum of Young Global Leaders (for leaders under 40).
+Seven years later, in 2011, he created the Global Shapers Community (for potential leaders between the ages of 20 and 30).
 The purpose of the two foundations is to integrate young people as a strong voice for the future into global decision-making processes and to encourage their engagement in concrete projects that address social problems.

 Schwab has encouraged the establishment of communities providing global expertise and knowledge for problem-solving.
-Among them is the Network of Global Agenda Councils, comprising more than 1,500 of the most relevant experts related to global, regional and industry challenges.
+Among them is the Network of Global Future Councils, the world’s foremost interdisciplinary knowledge network dedicated to promoting innovative thinking on the future

-The Forum employs over 500 people, with its headquarters in Geneva, Switzerland, and additional offices in New York, Beijing and Tokyo.
+The Forum employs over 600 people, with its headquarters in Geneva, Switzerland, and additional offices in New York, San Francisco, Beijing and Tokyo.

 An engineer and economist by training, Professor Klaus Schwab holds doctorates in Economics (summa cum laude) from the University of Fribourg, in Engineering from the Swiss Federal Institute of Technology, and a Masters of Public Administration from the Kennedy School of Government at Harvard University.
 In 1972 he became one of the youngest professors on the faculty of the University of Geneva.
 He has received numerous international and national honours.